ros2-gbp/rmw_fastrtps-release/README.md

 There are two ways of telling a ROS 2 application which XML to use:

-1. Placing your XML file in the running directory under the name `DEFAULT_FASTDDS_PROFILES.xml`.
+1. Placing your XML file in the running directory under the name `DEFAULT_FASTRTPS_PROFILES.xml`.
-1. Setting environment variable `FASTDDS_DEFAULT_PROFILES_FILE` to contain the path to your XML file (relative to the working directory).
+1. Setting environment variable `FASTRTPS_DEFAULT_PROFILES_FILE` to contain the path to your XML file (relative to the working directory).

 To verify the actual QoS settings using rmw: